 Fax: (02) 6133 8387

-Content is compiled by the Research and Analysis Branch of the Australian Government Department of Families, Housing, Community Services and Indigenous Affairs (FaHCSIA).
+Content is compiled by the Research and Analysis Branch of the Australian Government Department of Social Services (DSS).

-Copies are available to the public in both printed and electronic format, and can be downloaded from the FaHCSIA website.
+Copies are available to the public in both printed and electronic format, and can be downloaded from the DSS website.

 - Major articles should be between 4,000 and 8,000 words, social policy notes between 2,500 and 4,000 words and book reviews 1,200 to 1,500 words.
 Authors should discuss any possible variations to these lengths with the Publications Unit.